Biggar and Jones reach Wales milestones

 Milestone men

-Northampton fly-half Biggar will again captain the team and partner scrum-half Gareth Davies, who replaces head injury victim Tomos Williams.
+Northampton fly-half Biggar will again captain the team and partner scrum-half Gareth Davies, who replaces Tomos Williams, who has a head injury.

 Biggar celebrated his 100th international appearance in February's victory against Scotland, with his Wales caps supplemented by three British and Irish Tests.

-World record cap holder Alun Wyn Jones starts alongside Ospreys team-mate Adam Beard in the second row as Rowlands drops to the bench.
+World-record cap holder Jones starts alongside Ospreys team-mate Adam Beard in the second row as Rowlands drops to the bench.

-For the second time in less than a year, veteran lock Jones has defied medical predictions to make an early return to action.
+For the second time in less than a year, the veteran lock has defied medical predictions to make an early return to action.

 Last summer he captained the Lions in their Test series against South Africa after swiftly overcoming a shoulder injury.

-And after suffering another shoulder problem in Wales' autumn Test against New Zealand five months ago - he required two operations - many forecasts suggested that Jones might struggle to play again this season.
+And after suffering another shoulder problem in Wales' autumn Test against New Zealand five months ago - he required two operations - many forecasts suggested Jones might struggle to play again this season.

-But Jones is back and set to win his 150th Wales cap alongside his 12 Lions Tests to stretch his world appearance record to 162 internationals.
+But he is back and set to win his 150th Wales cap alongside his 12 Lions Tests, to stretch his world appearance record to 162 internationals.

 "Dan and Al are huge players for Wales and have been for many years now," said Pivac.